Manifold Alignment for Semantically Aligned Style Transfer: Manifold Alignment for Style Transfer

-To learn the two projection matrices, the first objective of the manifold alignment algorithm is to find a common subspace so that features with the same (similar) semantic meanings are located closely.
+The objective of the manifold alignment algorithm for finding the projection is that features with the similar semantic meanings in the original subspace are still located closely after the transformation.
 However, in most cases, the semantic meaning of features is not given.
-In this case, we adopt the normalized similarity of features as feature similarities to build an affinity matrix for the proposed algorithm.
-Specifically, we denote the affinity matrix of the content and the style features as $A^{cs} \in \mathbb{R}^{(W_c\times H_c)\times (W_s\times H_s)}$.
-Each element of $A^{cs}$ is defined as:
+In this case, we adopt the normalized cross correlation~\cite{chen2016fast} between features as the similarity measure to build an affinity matrix.
+The normalized similarity is defined as $s(x,y)= \frac{x^{T}y}{\|x\|\|y\|}$ with $x\in\mathbb{R}^{C}$, $y\in\mathbb{R}^C$.
+Specifically, we denote the affinity matrix of the content and the style features as $A^{cs} \in \mathbb{R}^{(W_c\times H_c)\times (W_s\times H_s)}$, with each element of $A^{cs}$ as: